Does the Swank diet help with multiple sclerosis?

 What is MS?
 Find out here.

-What does the Swank diet consist of?
+What is the Swank diet?

 - no more than 15 grams (g) of saturated fat per day

 - no less than 20 g of unsaturated fat per day

 - no more than 50 g of total fat per day

 A person can consume plant oils, such as olive oil, canola oil, soybean oil, peanut oil, and flax oil on the Swank diet because they contain mostly unsaturated fat.

 - coconut and palm oils, as they are high in saturated fat

 - butter, lard, margarine, shortening, and hydrogenated oils, as they are high saturated or trans fat